+- The Licensing Authority

+- The Chief Officer of Police

+- The local fire and rescue authority

+- The relevant enforcing authority under The Health and Safety at Work etc. Act 1974

+- Environmental Heath

+- Planning

+- Social Services- responsible for, or interested in, matters relating to the protection of children from harm

+- Public Health

+- Trading Standards; and

-- 16.1 Responsible authorities are public bodies that are statutory consultees that must be notified of licensing applications.
-A list of the responsible authorities in respect of applications and notices made to the Council can be found on the following link: http://www.northnorfolk.org/business/1660.asp - 16.2 When dealing with licensing applications for premises licences and club premises certificates the Council is obliged to consider representations from two categories of persons, referred to as 'responsible authorities' and 'other persons'.
-This allows for a broad range of comment to be received both for and against licensing applications. - 16.3 The Council has carefully considered its role as the Licensing Authority as a Responsible Authority under the Act.
+- Home Office Immigration Enforcement (on behalf of the Secretary of State)

+- 19.2 When dealing with licensing applications for premises licences and club premises certificates the Council is obliged to consider representations from two categories of persons, referred to as 'responsible authorities' and 'other persons'.
+This allows for a broad range of comment to be received both for and against licensing applications.

+- 19.3 The Council has carefully considered its role as the Licensing Authority as a Responsible Authority under the Act.
 It will achieve a separation of responsibilities through procedures and approved delegations within the authority to ensure procedural fairness and eliminate conflicts of interest.
 A separation is achieved by allocating distinct functions (i.e. those of Licensing Authority and Responsible Authority) to different officers within the Public Protection Team.
 The Council does not expect to act as a Responsible Authority on behalf of third parties but accepts that there may be exceptional circumstances where this approach may be required.